• Skip to primary navigation

 4 Shares

 This easy Trail Mix recipe makes an irresistible and satisfying snack.
 It has a great roasted nut flavour, is slightly sweet and spiced with warming, aromatic cinnamon.
-Try some you’ll love it!
+Make some, you’ll love it!

 Jump to Recipe Print Recipe